Axway/api-builder-docs/content/en/docs/Developer_Guide/Connectors/MSSQL_Connector.md

 ---
-title: MSSQL Connector
+title: MSSQL connector
-linkTitle: MSSQL Connector
+linkTitle: MSSQL connector
+description: ADD A DESCRIPTION
 weight: 30
-date: 2021-03-02
+date: 2021-06-22
 ---

 The Microsoft SQL Server data connector is a plugin for {{% variables/apibuilder_prod_name %}} that can connect to your MSSQL instance and interrogate your schema that will automatically provision Models into your project, and optionally, automatically generate a rich CRUD API to the underlying tables.
 The Models can be used programmatically or can be used within the flow editor to interact with your database.